-The FSC $^\circ$ logo identifies products which contain wood from well managed forests certified in accordance with the rules of the Forest Stewardship Council.
+The FSC logo identifies products which contain wood from well-managed forests certified in accordance with the rules of the Forest Stewardship Council.

-This document is printed on CoCoon 50 Silk, a paper containing 50% recycled fibre & 50% virgin fibre.
-Pulps used are elemental chlorine free, manufactured at a mill with the ISO 14001 Environmental Management System.
+This document is printed on Cocoon Silk; a paper made using 50% recycled fibre from genuine waste paper and 50% virgin fibre.